msd-code-academy/lessons/lesson-7/README.md

 - PATCH - partial "write" operations.
 Used for performing **partial updates**.
 Unlike the PUT method, where the whole resource should be provided, with the PATCH method you provide only part of the resource to be changed - for example, a specific property.
 - DELETE - "delete" operations.
 Used for **deleting** resources.

-Please note that the REST architecture is a client-server model which has some important constraints like statelessness, cacheability and uniform interface (see references for more details).
+Please note that the REST architecture is a client-server model which has some important constraints like statelessness (no client-context stored on server), cacheability and uniform interface (REST-service interfaces follows basic design principles) - see references for more details.

 Our resource will be a list of todo items.
 We will support the following operations:
 - /todos